paulwwroe/pw167/README.md

 Create a dropdown lists for day, month and year within a container element that is only accessible to screen reader users and hidden to other users.

+## Code Examples

+The code examples below illustrate how the solution can be implemented.

 ### CSS
+Create a style class that can be applied to elements that are accessible for screen reader users, yet hidden to other users.
 ```css
 .sr-only {
 	position: absolute;